-Fortunately, there is at least some consensus on what the denominator of the ROA ratio should be – the company's Average Total Assets for the period.
+There is at least some consensus on what the denominator of the ROA ratio should be – the company’s Average Total Assets for the period.
 (Quibbles remain on whether certain assets should be excluded from Average Total Assets, but any adjustments would be driven by the objectives of your analysis.
 However, to quote from Hammy Hamster, “that’s another story”.)

 Objective of the ROA Ratio

-Arguably, the ROA ratio is used to evaluate how productively and efficiently the assets of a company are being used.
+The ROA ratio is used to evaluate how productively and efficiently the assets of a company are being used.